EricssonResearch/opcua-3gppSA6-mapper/AAS_URCap_NetworkResourceManagement/README.md

 * Create an account on [Universal Robots' official site](https://www.universal-robots.com/), then sign in.

-* Download the latest [URCap SDK from Universal Robots' official site](https://www.universal-robots.com/download/software-e-series/support/urcaps-sdk/) (sdk-1.14.0.zip).
+* Download the latest [URCap SDK from Universal Robots' official site](https://www.universal-robots.com/download/software-e-series/support/urcaps-sdk/) (sdk-1.15.0.zip).

 * Extract the ZIP file, then follow the next steps depending on your environment:

     ***- Ubuntu 20.04 or older versions:***
-    * Run the following command in the terminal in the `sdk-1.14.0` directory:
+    * Run the following command in the terminal in the `sdk-1.15.0` directory:
         ```bash
         ./install.sh
         ```
     * During the installation accept the recommended packages by pressing `Y`, then `Enter`.
 If the installation was successful, you can move on to the next step.

     ***- Ubuntu 22.04 and newer versions:***
-    * **Install `tar` and `lib32gcc-s1` instead of `lib32gcc1`, because it was renamed in these distros' repositories:**
+    * **Install `tar` and `lib32gcc-s1`, `libncurses6` instead of `lib32gcc1` and `libncurses5`, because it was renamed in these distros' repositories:**
         ```bash
-        sudo apt install tar lib32gcc-s1
+        sudo apt install tar lib32gcc-s1 libncurses6
         ```
     * **Open the `install.sh` file and modify the code by:**
         * commenting out `lib32gcc1` in *line 126* to the following: `sudo apt-get install -y libc6-i386 #lib32gcc1`,